Yuri Sakazaki: Other media

-Reception
+Critical reception

 Yuri was popular for her gender representation across gaming; Tiago Frosi (2010) and Felipe Frosi (2010) from Universidade Federal do Ceará claim that she was a replica of the idealized stereotype for women, a young woman dressed in pink, fragile, and in need of rescue by strong and courageous men, an early model that went against women's independence in this period.
 In later versions, Yuri presents herself as a karate practitioner.
 In the game's story, she is trained by her father and goes against all of her brother's sexist ideas, serving as an example of a woman's transformation within the game.
 The character also became an icon among Japan's female audience.
 In the magazine Paletta, she was highlighted as an imprisoned heroine who became a talented fighter in the world in a single year.
 The writer was impressed by the change in the character's personality following Art of Fighting 2, as she acts more energetically and has a more notable sex appeal.
 Just like in Art of Fighting 2, Yuri was also a surprising character in The King of Fighters '94 for being one of the most memorable and surprising fighting game figures.
 Tiago O. Frosi from Universidade Federal do Rio Grande do Sul regarded Yuri as one of the most impactful female characters in fighting game history due to how she initially debuts as a damsel in distress only to become a playable character both in the sequel and SNK's crossover video games.
 According to Excite, in Art of Fighting 2 people were also looking forward to doing damage clothing to both King and Yuri.
 When hearing that Yuri and King would be appearing in The King of Fighters 94, a fighting game featuring popular characters from various games, these two characters once again were interesting to male gamers.
 While these option was removed in later installments, The King of Fighters XIII brought back damaged clothing, which made the younger fans express mixed feelings since they were now adults and, thus dismayed by the handling of the character.

+Game Software Magazine said that while Yuri and Ryo are always arguing until they decided to join The King of Fighters tournaments together.
+The character's debut in Art of Fighting 2 was also regarded as a major surprise thanks to how Takuma trained her between the after the first game.
+Nevertheless, she still comes across as a rebellious girl for wearing sneakers among other uncommon items for a karate user unlike her brother Ryo who is seen as a more traditional fighter.